Skip to content

 The updated rules are part of a broader framework introduced by the ICP.
 The objective is to:

-• Support the UAE’s continued evolution as a global hub for innovation, travel, and professional opportunities
+- Enhance transparency in visa and residency processes - Encourage economic stability - Attract global talent, especially in high-growth sectors - Support the UAE's continued evolution as a global hub for innovation, travel, and professional opportunities

-These revisions also reflect ongoing evaluations of regional and global residency trends, ensuring that the UAE remains competitive and aligned with future development plans.
+These revisions also reflect ongoing evaluations of regional and global residency trends, ensuring the UAE remains competitive and aligned with future development plans.

 New Visit Visa Durations and Extension Options